edawu11/benchmark-tuningfree/README.md

 - **`pic`**: Contains all figures generated during the project.
 The notebook `Figure Repetition.ipynb` can be used to reproduce these plots.
 - **`run.py`**: Provides a simple demonstration of training a ResNet18 on CIFAR-10 using different tuning-free optimizers.

-We hope this repository assists you in exploring and understanding the tuning-free schedules.
+I hope this repository assists you in exploring and understanding the tuning-free schedules.
 Enjoy experimenting!